 - One additional advanced bioinformatics course (BIOINF or not)

 A note about the molecular biology requirement: Students without a molecular biology background are strongly advised to take the introductory biology course, BIOINF 523 (Bioinformatics Basic Biology Lab).
 This course is offered in late August, and is often recommended the summer before starting first term.
 It should be taken before any other graduate-level molecular biology course.
 BIOINF-523 alone is insufficient to qualify as molecular biology.
 Most Introductory molecular biology courses offered by PIBS programs qualify, ask advisers if it is not listed.

 Master's students may take BIOSTAT 521 (which does not require multivariate calculus) or STATS 412.
 If you are especially interested in later pursuing a Ph.D., one of the series in statistics is recommended (BIOSTAT 521 + BIOSTAT 522, BIOSTAT 601 + BIOSTAT 602, MATH 525 + MATH 526, PSYCH 613 + PSYCH 614, or STATS 425 + STATS 426).
 It is also possible to modify this; for example to take BIOSTAT 601 followed by STATS 426.

 The program encourages students to find other courses that may meet the core area criteria.
 All requests to substitute courses not listed that may meet that particular core area's requirements should be addressed to the Program Directors.

 A student must get a grade of "B" or better in each of the required courses.
 Any exceptions need permission.

-Application materials include the Rackham “Add Degree” application, a statement of purpose, plus one letter of recommendation from the thesis advisor.
+Application materials include the Rackham “Add Degree” application, a statement of purpose, a current c.v., plus one letter of recommendation from the dissertation advisor.
 Students take the same courses listed above, of which no more than 15 credit hours can overlap with their Ph.D. program’s course requirements.
 A student’s research during their Ph.D. will fulfill the bioinformatics research experience requirement as long as there is bioinformatics content in at least one thesis chapter, and a DCMB faculty member on the student’s dissertation committee to assure bioinformatics content.
 Note: per Rackham rules, the credits from courses numbered 990 and 995 may not be applied to a master’s degree.